bettblake08/Fast-Food-Fast/documentation.md

 ### Log Out [POST /auth/logout]
 This endpoint is used to logout a user to the platform.
 This user can be a customer or an admin.

+This endpoint can only be accessed if a user has already been logged in.

     +   Request